Skip to content

 & Deaths Index

-Start-up businesses are shrinking in size as the UK economy suffers a £27bn hit from closing companies.
-Cynergy Bank’s latest Business Births and Deaths Index draws on the latest ONS data for January to March 2025 to paint a picture of the nation's economic health.
+The British manufacturing sector is in the grip of a prolonged crisis, impacted by surging energy prices and global uncertainty.
+Cynergy Bank’s latest Business Births and Deaths Index draws on the latest ONS data for April to June 2025 to paint a picture of the nation's economic health.

 Regional disparities